ostinelli/syn/README.md

 ## Introduction

 ##### What is a Process Registry?
-A Process Registry allows to register a process on all the nodes with a single Key.
-Consider this the process equivalent of a DNS server: in the same way you can retrieve an IP address from a domain name, when you need to retrieve a process you can then use its Key across all the nodes.
+A Process Registry allows to register a process on all the nodes of a cluster with a single Key.
+Consider this the process equivalent of a DNS server: in the same way you can retrieve an IP address from a domain name, you can retrieve a process from its Key.

 ##### What is a Process Group?
 A Process Group is a named group which contains many processes.
-With the group Name, you can then retrieve the list of these processes, or publish a message to all of them.
+With the group Name, you can retrieve the list of these processes, or publish a message to all of them.
 This mechanism allows for Publish / Subscribe patterns.

 ##### What is Syn?
 Syn is both.
 It's a Process Registry and Process Group that has the following features: